croian/mouseless/mouseless_documentation.md

 If a modifier key is held during a mouse action, and *isn't* assigned to a \`hold for\` command, a native mod+mouse event will be simulated (e.g. ctrl+click for right click, cmd+click to open link new tab).  **Note:** currently, modifiers assigned to wheel-related `hold for` actions will prevent this, but that will be fixed soon.

+### Wheel / scrolling

+To use the mouse wheel, `tap` the `OptionLeft` key (`toggle wheel mode` command) to enter and exit "wheel mode" -- currently, this must be done *without* the overlay showing, but support for using wheel mode *with* the overlay showing will be added in 0.4 or 0.5.

+While in wheel mode, use `J`, `K`, `L`, and `;` to scroll up/down/left/right, and hold `CommandLeft` to increase the speed.
+There are also `fast`, `step` (precise increment, responds to autorepeat when held), and `step large` commands, as well as `jump to top/bottom/left/right` to jump to the edge of a scrollable area.

+To adjust scrolling speed / step sizes, as well as `auto off` duration, see the `Wheel` subsection of the `Behavior` section in the config editor.

 ### Multiple monitor usage

 - To **move the overlay between monitors**, `tap` the `ShiftLeft` or `ShiftRight` keys while the overlay is visible.